bxptr/plutus/README.md

 # plutus
 advanced high-performance matching engine for financial trading systems

-plutus, named after the the [greek god of wealth](https://en.wikipedia.org/wiki/Plutus), is a robust high-performance matching engine, similar to those found in stock exchanges today. it's loosely inspired by the [Jane Street](https://www.youtube.com/watch?v=b1e4t2k2KJY) talk on building exchanges, and extends it with a more modern and advanced architecture for real-time order matching, risk management, and trade execution.
+plutus, named after the [greek god of wealth](https://en.wikipedia.org/wiki/Plutus), is a robust high-performance matching engine, similar to those found in stock exchanges today. it's loosely inspired by the [Jane Street](https://www.youtube.com/watch?v=b1e4t2k2KJY) talk on building exchanges, and extends it with a more modern and advanced architecture for real-time order matching, risk management, and trade execution.